MattDHill/specter-startos/README.md

-# Wrapper for Specter
+# Wrapper for specter

 Specter is a GUI for Bitcoin Core optimized to work with hardware wallets.
-This repository creates the `s9pk` package that is installed to run `specter` on [StartOS](https://github.com/Start9Labs/start-os).
+This repository creates the `s9pk` package that is installed to run `specter` on [StartOS](https://github.com/Start9Labs/start-os/).

 ## Embassy Service Pre-Requisites